FedTP: Federated Learning by Transformer Personalization: Federated learning by Transformer Personalization

 where $\Delta W_i = W_i^K - W_i^0 $ is the change of projection parameters after $K$ epochs, and $K$ is the local updating epochs.
 In communication round $t$, we update hypernetwork parameter $\varphi$ and client embedding $z_i$ by using the calculated gradients:

-Compared to vanilla personalization mechanism, \emph{learn-to-personalize} for self-attention has several merits: 1) it can effectively share parameters across clients and maintain the flexibility of personalized self-attention; 2) it offers greater scalability with the growing number of clients since the self-attention layer is generated by the shared hypernetwork with client-wise embedding vectors; 3) it can be better generalized to novel clients with far less computational costs as only the client-wise embedding vectors are fine-tuned.
+Compared to the vanilla personalization mechanism, \emph{learn-to-personalize} for self-attention has several merits: 1) it can effectively share parameters across clients and better exploits the role of self-attention mechanism in federated learning; 2) it offers scalability with the growing number of clients since the self-attention layer is generated by the shared hypernetwork with client-wise embedding vectors; 3) it can be better generalized to novel clients whose data is unseen during training.
+The first and third points will be validated in Section IV.
+The second point can be easily shown by comparing the total number of parameters of \emph{learn-to-personalize} and vanilla personalization.
+Based on the MLP structure of hypernetwork, its total number of parameters is approximately equal to $D_h \times D_s$, where $D_h$ and $D_s$ are the dimensions of the hidden layers in hypernetwork and the projection parameters of self-attention.
+In contrast, the total projection parameters of vanilla personalization increase linearly with the number of clients, i.e. $N \times D_s$.
+When the client number $N$ is larger than $D_h$, {\it learn-to-personalize} for self-attention consumes less resource consumption.